excellalabs/xluhco/CONTRIBUTING.md

 That's great!
 We love to hear feedback on how we can improve things.

-Please know, however, that we may not be able to immediately implement your ideas or suggestions, however great they may be.
+Please know, however, that we may not be able to immediately implement your ideas or suggestions.
 OSS work is sometimes limited by time and other constraints.

 We suggest [submitting an issue](http://github.com/excellalabs/xluhco/issues/new) with the idea or improvement so that we can discuss it first.
 At that point, assuming we agree it's a good fit, we will attempt to implement it, or guide you to help you do so within your own pull request(s).